schnerring/hugo-mod-github-readme-stats/README.md

 # hugo-mod-github-readme-stats

-A Hugo module that thinly wraps the [GitHub Readme Stats project](https://github.com/anuraghazra/github-readme-stats).
+A Hugo module that thinly wraps the [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats) project.

 GitHub Readme Stats works with Hugo out of the box.
 However, with this module, you can also use them within your Hugo templates.
-Shortcodes are also included, so you don't have to directly deal with query string parameters.
+The module includes shortcodes, so you don't have to deal with query string parameters.

 ## Getting Started